Average Reaction Time by Age

 | 65+ | 350-450ms | Significant slowdown |

 Take the test before reading further.
 This table means a lot more once you have your own number to compare.
+For a data-backed deep dive into global averages and score distributions, see the full reaction time statistics breakdown.

 Gamer Reaction Time vs Average